Living rural in the city is great – you can do it, too.

 One September, my parents’ neighbour’s tree was dropping apples all over the ground.
 This was easy fodder for hungry wasps (and rabbits).
 They were peacefully intent on imbibing the fallen fruit – and, like moose in Sweden, were a little drunk too.

 A similar situation happened to me last year.
 I had a bunch of hornets hanging around drinking sap from a wounded sumac tree.
 I’d used a nylon cord to keep the tree upright when it was flopping over, and it was cutting into the new bark.
-Hornets are big, really, really big (it was size alone that made me decide these were hornets – they were more than 1″ long), so I was worried about the potential for stings.
+Hornets are big, really, really big.
+It was size alone that made me think these were hornets – they were more than 1″ long, so I was worried about the potential for stings.
 If a stranger came onto my property and riled them up for any reason, I could imagine the scene it would create.

 But honestly, they were there for food.
 The sooner the tree wound stopped seeping, the sooner they would go away.
 To hurry that to its conclusion, I hosed the tree down carefully at night, cut off the nylon cord, and cleaned the wound while the hornets were stunned.
 Over the course of a week, the tree stopped seeping – and the hornet numbers dwindled until they went away.